WDD 131: Dynamic Web Fundamentals

 Example screen shot of Book of Mormon chapter application

-This activity adds functionality to the BOM Top 10 application started in the previous learning activity on the DOM.
-We will organize the code to respond to the Add Chapter button click in order to build the list item.
-In addition, the delete button functionality will be added along with some user interface expectations.
+This activity adds functionality to the BOM Top 10 application started in the previous learning activity on DOM manipulation.
+We will organize the code to respond to the Add Chapter button click to build the list item.
+In addition, delete button functionality will be added along with some user interface improvements.

-1. Open up your JavaScript file that is supporting the bom.html application if needed.
+1. Open your JavaScript file that is supporting the bom.html application, if needed.

-2. Create a click event listener for the Add Chapter button using an addEventListener.
+2. Create a click event listener for the Add Chapter button with addEventListener.

 Check Your Understanding